Frequently asked questions

 Online Consultations with a Faculty Librarian can be booked via https://library.bond.edu.au/help-support/ask-librarian

-Still got a question?
+Still have a question?
 Try our Library Frequently Asked Questions (FAQs)

 You can participate in a Collaborate class remotely, over the internet, by using your desktop, laptop, Android or iOS smartphones and tablets.
 For what to expect and how to participate in a class through Collaborate, see here: https://bond.service-now.com/kb_view.do?sysparm_article=KB0009423

-Most software for learning is already available for students to access off campus (e.g. iLearn, eStudent, Student Portal, Library website, Office365 applications).
-For classes through Collaborate, you can join a session directly from a web link provided by the lecturer or from your subject page in iLearn.
+Most software for learning is already available for students to access both on and off campus (e.g. iLearn, eStudent, Student Portal, Library website, Office365 applications).
+For classes through Collaborate, you can join a session remotely directly from a web link provided by the lecturer or from your subject page in iLearn.
+You can also participate in Collaborate sessions in your on campus classroom.
 Some useful information on how to get started and call into a session can be found here: https://help.blackboard.com/Collaborate/Ultra/Participant

-To prepare for remote learning please read the eGuide: Remote Learning for Students as it provides valuable information and practical tips to help successfully transition to remote learning in coming semesters.
+However, if you will be studying remotely you can read the eGuide: Remote Learning for Students as it provides some valuable information and practical tips to help you successfully learn in coming semesters.